ARTIST

 No.34081 92 Squadron's nameplate crest.
 The original is on the right with the new one on the left.

-I work with a well known model railway manufacture supplying livery sheets which are mainly in 7mm scale for 0 gauge with the occasional ones in 4mm scale for 00 gauge.
+I have also worked with a well known model railway manufacture supplying livery sheets which are mainly in 7mm scale for 0 gauge with the occasional ones in 4mm scale for 00 gauge.

 I was also the adviser for the Masterpiece Models Bulleid pacific models.